-- An additional 50% surcharge will be applied for all client-requested consulting hours during evenings or weekends (so that those hours are charged at the rate of $187.50).
+- An additional 50% surcharge may be applied for all client-requested consulting hours during evenings or weekends (so that those hours would be charged at the rate of $187.50).

 - Events cancelled by the client without 24-hour notice may be billed at the full rate.

 UW-Madison clients will be billed through an inter-departmental billing form.

 External clients will be billed via invoice.